ShindouMihou/heimdell-cli/README.md

 # Preview checks and push a new update bundle
 heimdell push-update <version>

+# If you trust us to run the commands (except pushing the update to Heimdell)
+# automatically without your confirmation, use:
+heimdell push-update <version> --yes

 # List bundles on the server
 heimdell list-bundles